leopardracer/roll_up/README.md

 ## Proving time

-On a laptop with 7 GB of ram and 20 GB of swap space it struggles to aggragate 20 transactions per second.
+On a laptop with 7 GB of ram and 20 GB of swap space it struggles to aggregate 20 transactions per second.
 This is a combination of my hardware limits and cpp code that needs to be improved.

 [Wu et al](https://eprint.iacr.org/2018/691) showed that is is possible to distribute